samyeyo/QuickRT/README.md

 luart quickrt.lua
 ```
 ### Running QuickRT from release package
+No need to previously install LuaRT with the compiled release package.
-Go to the folder where you have extracted QuickRT.exe and doubleclick on it in the Windows explorer .
+Go to the folder where you have extracted QuickRT.exe and doubleclick on it in the Windows explorer.

 ## Getting started